Helio-Health-Group/store-locator/README.md

 the core requirements are met.
 Note: a dev FE webserver is not included here install an NPM one if it is desired to try out the Pure JS example.

-Also, you will need to install the Google Maps Key.
+Also, you will need to install the Google Maps Key in the index.html to try the sample and/or use in your own version.
 If for some reason you did not get one, let us know.
 Or else you are free to use your own if you want (they are free), but please let us know if you do not include it in the submission.

 Final Notes: